tabishfayyaz/design-patterns/README.md

 ### Factory Pattern
 You use this pattern if you want to define the class of an object at runtime.
 It also allows you to encapsulate object creation code in one place.

+### Adapter Pattern
+You use this pattern if you want to allow an existing class to be used from another interface.
+It is often used to make existing classes work with others without modifying their source code.

 ### Credits
 Derek Banas [tutorials](https://www.youtube.com/playlist?list=PLF206E906175C7E07) were really helpful in learning and demonstrating these patterns.